soaringbook/cumulus/README.md

 Use [Pow](http://pow.cx) to serve the application, or you just start the server with the `rails s` command.

+## TESTING

+You can run the tests like this:

+    $ rspec

+Use guard to run your tests automagically during development.

+    $ guard

 ## LICENSE

 The MIT License (MIT)